-Students seeking approval to substitute one subject for another or add one or more subjects to their programme must make application to the Head of the School responsible for the course on a form available from School offices.
-In the case of students wishing to withdraw from subjects or terminate their enrolment the application must be lodged at the Examination and Student Records Section.
+Students seeking approval to substitute one subject for another, add one or more subjects to their programme or discontinue part of their programme must make application to the Head of the School responsible for the course on a form available from School offices.

+Any addition or substitution of subjects after 31st March will be accepted only with the express approval of the Registrar on the recommendation of the appropriate Head of School, and will be given in exceptional circumstances only.

+In the case of students wishing to terminate their enrolment the application must be lodged at the Examinations and Student

+Records Section.

 The Registrar will inform students of the decision.
 Approval of withdrawal from subjects is not automatic, each application being determined after considering the circumstances advanced as justifying withdrawal.

-It is emphasised that:
+It is emphasized that:

-- 1. withdrawal from a subject, tuition in which extends over the academic year, at any time after the May recess; - 2. withdrawal from a subject, tuition in which extends over only one session, at any time after one month from the commencement of the subject; or - 3. failure to sit for the examinations in any subject in which the student has enrolled, shall be regarded as failure to satisfy the examiners in the subject, unless written approval to withdraw without academic penalty has been obtained from the Registrar.
+- 1. withdrawal from a subject, tuition in which extends over the academic year, at any time after the May recess; - withdrawal from a subject, tuition in which extends over only one session, at any time after one month from the commencement of the subject; or - failure to sit for the examinations in any subject in which the student has enrolled, shall be regarded as failure to satisfy the examiners in the subject, unless written approval to withdraw without failure has been obtained from the Registrar.